Ativan for Alcohol Withdrawal: Is It Safe?

 Studies suggest all the members of “Benzodiazepine” class are almost equally effective in treating alcohol withdrawal.
 Nevertheless, Ativan has certain unique characteristics.
 That’s why it may be superior to other Benzo medications.

 - It is an intermediate-acting benzo.
-Interestingly, it does not transform into an active chemical even after some chemical changes inside your body.
+Interestingly, it does not transform into an active chemical even after some chemical changes inside the body.
 Because of this, it is safe for the patients who have liver diseases.

 - Next, it has a lower potential to cause sedation and drop in the breathing rate.
 This unique property is particularly useful in alcohol withdrawal.
 It is because respiratory problems are common during the withdrawal.

-- Additionally, it is safe and can produce desirable results with a lower dose.
+- Additionally, it is relatively safe and can produce desirable results with a lower dose.
 In fact, the duration of the therapy is also shorter when they use it.
 This is according to a 2014 study published in Alcohol and Alcoholism, Oxford Academic.

 The Risks Of Using Ativan For Alcohol Withdrawal